iterative/dvc.org/static/docs/use-cases/index.md

 # Use Cases

-> (the most blog post-like like content, lots of text about motivation, titles
-> that match real-life workflow/high level cases, has links to 1+ user guide
-> sections and 1+ links to commands reference)

-We provide common DVC scenarios in this section, with examples that combine several features and commands in DVC.
+We provide short articles on common DVC scenarios in this section, with a justified context (usually extracted from real-life support cases).
+Their solution approaches combine several features and commands of DVC, for didactic purposes.
 These range from basic to more advanced:

 - [Data Versioning](/doc/use-cases/data-and-model-files-versioning) describes
   our most primary use: tracking and versioning large files with Git + DVC.